labex-labs/labex-cheatsheets/docs/cheatsheets/en/linux.md

   <BaseQuizOption value="D">Wait 4 seconds between pings</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-c` option specifies the count of packets to send. `ping -c 4` will send exactly 4 ICMP echo request packets and then stop, displaying the results.
+    The <code>-c</code> option specifies the count of packets to send. <code>ping -c 4</code> will send exactly 4 ICMP echo request packets and then stop, displaying the results.
   </BaseQuizAnswer>
 </BaseQuiz>